Place de la Madeleine - 75008 Paris

 Opéra - Grands Boulevards, Saint-Lazare

-The Eglise de la Madeleine is situated between Place de la Concorde and the Palais Garnier opera house, in Haussmannian Paris.
-Its construction started in 1764 and finished in 1842.
-Its appearance is atypical of that of a religious building, in the form of a Greek temple without any crosses or bell-towers.
-Napoleon wanted it to be a pantheon in honor of his armies.
-Before entering through the two monumental bronze doors, you can admire the Corinthian columns which surround the building.
-Inside, there are sculpture, paintings and the famous neo-Byzantine mosaic created by Charles-Joseph Lameire.
-The magnificant church organ was designed by Aristide Cavaillé-Coll.
-Throughout the year, both day and night, the church programmes quality classical music concerts.
+The Madeleine church is located between the Place de la Concorde and the Opéra Garnier, in Haussmann-style Paris.
+Construction began in 1764 and was completed in 1842.
+Its appearance, atypical for a religious building, is in the shape of a Greek temple without a cross or bell tower.
+Napoleon wanted it to be a pantheon to the glory of his armies.
+Before entering through the two monumental bronze doors, admire the Corinthian columns that surround the building.
+Inside: sculptures, paintings and the famous mosaic (composed by Charles-Joseph Lameire) in neo-Byzantine style.
+The church's magnificent great organ is by Aristide Cavaillé-Coll.
+Throughout the year, day and night, the church stages top-quality classical music concerts.

 Free entry.